odpi/egeria-connector-ibm-information-server/cts/README.md

 - v11.5.0.2 SP6 - there appears to be a bug in this release on pagination of complex search criteria, causing some of the `find...` methods to fail
 - v11.7.0.0 - this release models a database column's length as an array of strings, causing deserialization to fail (a workaround may be implemented under issue [#229](https://github.com/odpi/egeria-connector-ibm-information-server/issues/229))
 - v11.7.0.2+ - these releases no longer support searching against the `long_description` property of IGC in combination with other search criteria, and therefore they cannot fully support all of the `find...` methods (tracked under issue [#215](https://github.com/odpi/egeria-connector-ibm-information-server/issues/215))

+### No longer testing the full breadth of v11.5.x

+Information Server v11.5.x uses the TLS v1.0 communication standard, which has now been deprecated for several years.
+This makes ongoing testing of these releases significantly more cumbersome, and therefore we will only continue testing a single v11.5.x release (v11.5.0.2sp5) for as long as remains feasible going forward.

 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/),